A friendly team by your side

 Use our How Much Can I Borrow? calculator if you’re not sure what the maximum amount you can borrow is.
 You can also use our best buys below to compare interest-only mortgage rates currently available.

-If you're looking to borrow money to purchase a property, we strongly advise that you speak to our mortgage advisers about the mortgage deals that match your unique situation.
+If you’re looking to borrow money to move homes or simply purchase a new property, we strongly advise that you speak to our mortgage advisers about the mortgage deals that match your unique situation.

 Look at interest-only mortgage rates on the market right now with our free best buy tool.